Updated: April 2020

 Review Final Verdict

-18000amh combined with up to 600 Peak Amps gives this mini jump starter a lot of power to start gasoline & diesel vehicles.
+18000amh combined with up to 600 Peak Amps gives this compact battery jump starter a lot of power to start gasoline & diesel vehicles.
 It will jump start 6.5L gas or 5.2L diesel engine up to 20 times on a single charge.

 It is fitted with LED flashlight with several modes and equipped with 2 USB ports – a 2.1A USB Output and a 2.4A smart USB port to quickly charge cell phones, tablets & cameras, and 12V/16V/19V output to charge electronic devices like cellphones, tablets, kindles etc. It also sports a handy display and built-in compass.